dmiller/clojure-clr-next/_drafts/2024-06-18-mega-dose-of-micro-benchmarks-part-1.md

 categories: general
 ---

-I finally have time to work on ClojureCLR.Next again.
-Thing had been busy.
+I finally have time to work on ClojureCLR.Next.
+I had to attend to other things, including keeping ClojureCLR itself up-to-date and adding deps.edn/CLI functionality.

 One concern that I have had is that the performance of the new ClojureCLR might not be as good as the old one.
 Being relatively new to F#, I don't know all the little pitfalls that can cause performance problems.
 Before this recent hiatus, I had been working on hash maps implementations and had been checking performance.
 Some things looked okay, some not.
-To get back in the groove of things, I decided to focus on something simple: creating a `PersistentArrayMap`.
+To get back in the groove, I decided to focus on something simpler: benchmarking `PersistentArrayMap`.

-You may want to review two previous posts:
+Two previous posts lay the groundwork for what maps look like in Clojure(JVM/CLR):

-- [This map is the territory]({{site.baseurl}}{% post_url 2023-01-11 %}) discusses the interfaces that a map must implement and presents a naive implementation of a map.
+- [This map is the territory]({{site.baseurl}}{% post_url 2023-01-11-this-map-is-the-territory %}) discusses the interfaces that a map must implement and presents a naive implementation of a map.
 - [A road to maps]({{site.baseurl}}{% post_url 2023-02-03-a-road-to-maps %}) discuses the various classes that are involved in getting to implementations of `PersistentVector`, `PersistentHashMap`, and company.
 (There are four articles here on `PersistentVector` -- we won't need them at this time.)

 # `PersistentArrayMap`

-`PersistentArrayMap` is a simple map that uses an array to store the keys and values.
+`PersistentArrayMap` is a simple map data strucutre that uses an array to store the keys and values.
+It's actually similar to the naive implementation of a map presented in the first post listed above.
 The keys are stored in the even indexes and the values in the odd indexes.
 For immutability, the array is never modified.
-When we perform an operation such as deleting or adding an key/value pair, a new object holding a new array is createed.
+When we perform an operation such as deleting or adding an key/value pair, a new isntance holding a new array is created.

 `PersistentArrayMap` performs key lookup via linear search in the array.
-This is not efficient.
-This data structure is intended to be used only for small maps.
-The idea is that linear search will be efficient up to certain size.
-After that, we switch to a data structure (`PersistentHashMap`) that has larger memory footprint but faster access time.
-(The threshold in Clojure(JVM) and ClojureCLR is set at 16 entries.)
-When you add a key/value pair to a `PersistentArrayMap` and cause the size to move above the threshold, the operation will return a `PersistentHashMap`.
-Thus, you need to develop both maps in order to deliver.
+This is not efficient unless the array is small;  this data structure is intended to be used only for small maps.
+In Clojure, you will get a `PersistentArrayMap` when you create a small map.
+If you add entries past a threshold size (16) you will get back  a `PersistentHashMap`.

 The implementation of `PersistentArrayMap` is straightforward.
 The data structure holds an array (and a map for metadata, if needed).
-There are some little oddities in there.
-For example, because Clojure keywords are commonly used as keys, there is some special case code to speed things up for that case.
-But no need to go into details here.
 What I'd like to focus on is just one thing: creating a `PersistentArrayMap` from an array of alternating key/value pairs.
-Here is the code I originally wrote:
+My starting point was a straight port of the C# code:

 ```F#
     static member createWithCheck(init: obj array) =